 There are over 1,000 operators that you can use to make your Google searches more precise.
 “Inurl:” will only display results that include text in the URLs that you specify.
 “Intitle:” is a bit more lenient and will display results that at least have it in the title.

-A footprint is essentially a common pattern we can use to find specific results.
-In the above examples, the footprints are guest post related titles websites normally use.
+A digital footprint is essentially a common pattern we can use to find specific results.
+In the above examples, the footprints are guest post-related titles websites normally use.

 Consider footprints that would help you find exactly what you’re after and include them with operators.

 It’s not what you know, it’s who you know.
 That’s why influencer marketplaces are starting to spring up.
 These networks allow you to sign up and connect with other people in your industry.
 Famebit is one of the pioneers in this field.

 You can sign up as either a creator or a brand.
 As a creator, you will find opportunities to receive sponsorships from larger businesses.
 This is a simple way to earn extra revenue for yourself while developing networks.